 April 3, 1937,

-Esther was born in Adelsheim, Germany in April 3, 1937.
+Esther was born in Adelsheim, Germany on April 3, 1937.
+Adelsheim was a very small town, with only ten Jewish families living in the area.
 Her parents, Katie and Adolf Rosenfeld, had four other children — Bertl, Edith, Ruth and Herman.
 Esther’s father sold feed and other products for cattle, as well as occasionally arranging for the sale of cattle in the area.
 Her mother often helped him, as he had lost a leg in World War I. After they were no longer allowed to attend the local school, Esther’s three older sisters went to live with relatives, first in Heilbronn and then in Aachen.
-In March 1939, her three sisters went to England on the Kindertransport.
-Esther herself was sent to England on the Kindertransport in June 1939.
+There the sisters attended a Jewish school.

-Esther’s parents and brother had been deported in October 1940 to the Gurs camp in France.
+Esther’s parents and brother were deported during the Jewish holiday of Sukkot in October 1940 to the Gurs camp in France.
 Her brother was rescued in 1941 and came to the United States to live with an aunt and uncle.
 Esther’s parents were sent to Auschwitz and murdered in August 1942.

 In 1947, Esther’s sister Bertl, remembering the promise she had made to her mother to keep the family together, arranged for herself, Ruth, and Esther to come to the United States to join their brother Herman.
 Edith was still in the British army at that time so she stayed behind for some time.
 When the sisters first arrived in the U.S., they lived with an aunt and uncle in Washington, D.C.
 The adjustment was very difficult for Esther.
 After Edith joined them, she, Bertl, and Estehr took care of her through her junior and senior high school years.
 Later, Esther lived with Ruth and her husband while in college at the University of Illinois where she studied to become a teacher.
 Esther now volunteers at the United States Holocaust Memorial Museum.